clux/modul8/docs/api.md

 ## Adding Libraries

 Appending standard (window exporting) JavaScript and CoffeeScript files is easy.
 Call `.libraries()` and chain on your options as below.
+CoffeeScript libs / AltJS libs are compiled with the safety wrapper, whereas plain JavaScript is simply concatenated on bare.

     modul8('./app/client/app.js')
       .libraries()